-Domestic Violence Lawyer in Miami
+Domestic Violence Lawyer in Miami or Orlando

 An “injunction” or “injunction for protection against domestic violence” is a court order issued by a Circuit Court Judge that places restrictions on a person's ability to have contact with another individual (often times a spouse and / or the other parent of a child in common).
 Most people refer to this type of court order as a “restraining order,” but Florida law uses the term “injunction” exclusively.
 When a injunction is issued and served or an injunction is made final, it is public record and can easily be viewed by employers, neighbors, and members of the general public.
-You can start the process today and speak to a Domestic Violence Lawyer in Miami.
+You can start the process today and speak to a Domestic Violence Lawyer in Miami or Orlando.

 There are four (4) different types of injunctions under Florida Law:

 - DOMESTIC VIOLENCE INJUNCTIONS: In accordance with Florida Statutes Section 741.30 (1) (a), any person described in paragraph (e) (spouse or former spouse, a person related by blood or marriage), who is either the victim of domestic violence as defined in s.
 741.28 or has reasonable cause to believe he or she is in imminent danger of becoming the victim of any act of domestic violence, has standing in the circuit court to file a sworn petition for an injunction for protection against domestic violence

 - REPEAT VIOLENCE INCJUNCTIONS: Moreover, Florida Statutes Section 784.046 (1) (b) states that “Repeat violence” means two (2) incidents of violence or stalking committed by the respondent, one of which must have been within 6 months of the filing of the petition, which are directed against the petitioner or the petitioner's immediate family member.
 There is created a cause of action for an injunction for protection in cases of repeat violence under s.
 784.046 (2).